 Why do asthma and allergies often occur together?

 The idea behind Acupuncture and Chinese medicine treatment is that it corrects imbalances in the body.
-In other words, it works to reset the body’s immune system.
 In chronic immune conditions, your body becomes hypersensitive to what should not cause a major reaction.
 The acupuncture, acupressure, and Chinese herbs work to correct the imbalance and stimulate the body to heal itself.

-1. Acupuncture is frequently used for treating asthma.
+Acupuncture is frequently used for treating asthma.
 As with all acupuncture, the treatment focuses on correcting the root imbalance that is causing your asthma, resetting the body to be healthy.
 Acupuncture helps to reduce inflammation in allergic asthma.
 Acupuncture also helps to improve quality of life in those with asthma.

-2. Chinese herbs have long been used to treat asthma, and researchers are beginning to explore this idea.
-Just like acupuncture, the herbs are focused on correcting the imbalance and regulating the immune system.
+Chinese herbs have long been used to treat asthma.
+The herbs are focused regulating the immune system.
 Most often, Chinese herbs are given as formulas, that is a combination of many different herbs combined which are taken together.

 The combination helps to create a synergy.
 Herbs correctly combined together are more powerful than single herbs.
 They also work together to reduce side effects.

-6. It is also important to watch what you eat.
+It is also important to watch what you eat.
 Avoiding pro-inflammatory foods such as dairy, greasy food, and gluten is important for those with asthma.
 Dairy often stimulates the production of mucus and phlegm.
 Ice cream and milk are the worst offenders.
 Yogurt in moderation maybe ok.
 For those with severe asthma, it is better to avoid dairy products in general to help the body clear out the phlegm.